6 figures aint what it used to be… but it’s better than 5 figures.

 - Real Estate Mogul – If you build up a large enough portfolio, real estate can get you there.
 You’ll have to take a lot of risk and probably borrow a lot of money to make it happen, but it’s definitely a possibility and you don’t need any formal education.

 - Best Selling Author– This would take time and a hit.
-If you’re creative and a phenomenal story teller, it could be your road to travel.
+If you’re creative and a phenomenal story teller, it could be the road for your to travel.
 Think Stephen King, John Grisham, J.K.
 Rowling, or Dan Brown.

 - Music Icon – If you’re gifted at music, there you go.
 Go create a double-triple-quadruple platinum record and you are on your way.